Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Model

-The generalization of the PXP chain ($\hat{\mathcal{H}}_{\text{PXP}}=-\Omega\sum_{j=1}^L \hat{\tilde{\sigma}}^x_j$) to the model \eqref{eq:hamiltonian_ladder} preserves some important features found in the PXP chain such as (i) reflection symmetry of the spectrum of the Hamiltonian and (ii) exponentially large number of zero modes protected by an index theorem.
-Both of these properties can be understood by considering the (chirality) operators $\hat{\mathcal{C}}_{1,2}$ which anti-commute with the Hamiltonian.
+The generalization of the PXP chain ($\hat{H}_{\text{PXP}}=\Omega\sum_{j=1}^L \hat{\tilde{\sigma}}^x_j$) to the model \eqref{main:eq:hamiltonian_ladder} preserves some important features found in the PXP chain, such as (i) the spectral reflection symmetry of $\hat{H}$ and (ii) an exponentially large number of zero modes protected by an index theorem \cite{Schecter_PhysRevB.98.035139}.
+These properties can be understood by considering the chirality operators $\hat{C}_{1,2}$

-Here $\hat{\mathcal{T}}_{x,y}$ denote the lattice-translation operators by one unit along the longer and the shorter directions respectively.
-Eq.~\eqref{eq:C1C2-anticomm} implies that if $\ket{E}$ is an eigenstate of the Hamiltonian \eqref{eq:hamiltonian_ladder} with eigenvalue $E$, then $\hat{\mathcal{C}}_{1,2}\ket{E}$ is also an eigenstate of \eqref{eq:hamiltonian_ladder} with eigenvalue $-E$.
-For this reason we shall refer to $\hat{\mathcal{C}}_{1,2}$ as chirality operators.
-Moreover, as the Hamiltonian $\hat{\mathcal{H}}$ and the chirality operators $\hat{\mathcal{C}}_{1,2}$ both commute with the spatial reflection operation about the vertical cut (solid gray line in Fig.~\ref{fig:model}), it follows from \cite{Schecter_PhysRevB.98.035139} that the Hamiltonian \eqref{eq:hamiltonian_ladder} has exponentially large number (in system size $N$) of exact mid-spectrum zero modes which are protected by an index theorem, for any value of $\Delta$.
+which anti-commutes with the Hamiltonian, i.e. $\{\hat{C}_{1,2},\hat{H}\} = 0$.
+Here $\hat{C} = \prod_{j,a} \hat{\sigma}^z_{j,a}$ and $\hat{T}_{x,y}$ denote the lattice-translation operators by one unit along the longer and the shorter directions, respectively.
+The anti-commutation implies that eigenstates of $\hat{H}$ appear in pairs $\ket{\pm E}$, where $\ket{-E}=\hat{C}_{1,2}\ket{E}$, and thus we refer to $\hat{C}_{1,2}$ as chirality operators.
+Moreover, as the operators $\hat{H}$, $\hat{C}_{1,2}$ all commute with the spatial reflection operation about the horizontal line (dashed gray line in Fig.~\ref{fig:model}), it follows that the Hamiltonian \eqref{main:eq:hamiltonian_ladder} hosts an exponentially large number (in system size $N$) of exact mid-spectrum zero modes, which are protected by an index theorem \cite{Schecter_PhysRevB.98.035139} for any value of $\Delta$.

-Since the model \eqref{eq:hamiltonian_ladder} shares a number of key features with the paradigmatic PXP chain, it interesting to ask whether the non-equilibrium dynamics of \eqref{eq:hamiltonian_ladder} shows any anomalous behavior similar to the quantum many-body scars \cite{Bernien2017,Turner2018,Turner_PhysRevB.98.155134} or discrete time crystalline order observed in the periodically kicked PXP chain \cite{Maskara_PhysRevLett.127.090602}.
-A part of this question was answered in \cite{Pal_PhysRevB.111.L161101}, where the quantum many-body scarring phenomenology of this model was studied for $\Delta/\Omega\in[0,1]$.
-Our goal in this paper is to present evidence of further anomalous dynamical behavior both in the quench dynamics for a range of parameters, and to engineer Floquet protocols leading to dynamical signatures reminiscent of discrete time-crystalline order and exact Floquet flat bands.
+As the model \eqref{main:eq:hamiltonian_ladder} shares a number of key features with the paradigmatic PXP chain, it is interesting to ask whether it hosts anomalous non-equilibrium dynamics, similar to QMBS \cite{Bernien2017,Turner2018,Turner_PhysRevB.98.155134} or DTC order observed in the periodically kicked PXP chain \cite{Maskara_PhysRevLett.127.090602}.
+A part of this question was answered in Ref.~\cite{Pal_PhysRevB.111.L161101}, where the QMBS phenomenology of this model was studied for $\Delta\in[0,1]$.
+Our goal in this paper is to present evidence of further anomalous dynamical behavior, both in the quench dynamics for a range of parameters and to consider the possibility of engineering Floquet protocols by leveraging the underlying spectral reflection symmetry.